kirtoka/real_estate_covid/README.md

 <img align="right" src="src/2C5L.gif" height="200">

 ## 🌻 Motivation
-In this project we are going to carry out an analysis of the evolution of a house prices.
+In this project we are going to carry out an analysis of the evolution of a house prices for the US.
 <!-- <p align='center'>
      ![gif](src/2C5L.gif)
 </p>